Elasto-Inertial Instability in Torsional Flows of Shear-Thinning Viscoelastic Fluids: Introduction

-\cite{pakdel1996elastic} argued that this type of instability generically arises due to the non-uniform stretching of the polymer molecules in a curvilinear shearing flow, which amplifies the ``hoop stress''.
+\cite{pakdel1996elastic} argued that this type of instability generically arises due to the non-uniform stretching of the polymer molecules in a curvilinear shearing flow, which amplifies the elastic ``hoop stress'' in the fluid.
 This enters the radial momentum balance and amplifies radial velocity perturbations, making the torsional flow of viscoelastic fluids unstable under sufficiently strong driving conditions.
 They proposed an instability criterion in terms of the product of $Wi$ and $De$ exceeding a critical magnitude denoted $M_{c}$, and showed that this could be written in the generic form $De\,Wi = \left(\tau_s\Omega \right) \, \left( {\tau_s\dot{\gamma}} \right) > M_{c}^2$.
-To take into account, more generally, the curvature of a two-dimensional flow and the action of tensile stress difference along the streamlines, this criterion for the onset of instability can be rewritten as \citep{mckinley1996rheological}:
+More generally, we can write $De=\tau_s U /\mathcal{R}$, now $\mathcal{R}$ being the (geometry-dependent) characteristic radius of the streamline curvature, and $U$ being the characteristic stream-wise fluid velocity.
+The ratio $\mathcal{R}/U$ gives the characteristic convective time of a flow experiment.
+Thus, to take into account, more generally, the curvature of a two-dimensional flow and the action of tensile stress difference along the streamlines, this criterion for the onset of instability can be rewritten as \citep{mckinley1996rheological}:

-where $U$ is a characteristic streamwise fluid velocity, $\mathcal{R}$ is the geometry-dependent characteristic radius of curvature of the streamline, $N_1$ is the first normal stress difference, and $\sigma=\eta_0\dot{\gamma}$ is the shear stress.
-Furthermore, linear stability analysis of the steady base flow of an Oldroyd-B fluid in a cone and plate \citep{olagunju1993secondary, olagunju1995elastic, olagunju1997hopf}, as well as Taylor-Couette geometry \citep{schaefer2018geometric}, shows that the viscosity ratio parameter $\beta_P=\eta_P/\eta_0$ (where $\eta_P$ is the polymer contribution to the fluid viscosity and $\eta_s$ is the solvent viscosity such that $\eta_0 = \eta_P+\eta_s$) significantly affects the nature of the elastic instability.
-The effect of $\beta_P$ can be readily incorporated in the condition for purely elastic instability (Eq.~\ref{eq:eq1}) by substituting $N_1 = 2\eta_P\tau_s\dot{\gamma}^2$ and $\sigma=(\eta_s+\eta_P)\dot{\gamma}$, which gives
+where $U$ is a characteristic streamwise fluid velocity, $\mathcal{R}$ is the geometry-dependent characteristic radius of curvature of the streamline, $N_1$ is the first normal stress difference in the fluid, and $\sigma=\eta_0\dot{\gamma}$ is the shear stress.
+Furthermore, linear stability analysis of the steady base flow of an Oldroyd-B fluid in a cone and plate geometry \citep{olagunju1993secondary, olagunju1995elastic, olagunju1997hopf}, as well as in a Taylor-Couette geometry \citep{schaefer2018geometric}, shows that the viscosity ratio parameter $\beta_P=\eta_P/\eta_0$ (where $\eta_P$ is the polymer contribution to the fluid viscosity and $\eta_{\infty}$ is the Newtonian plateau viscosity at high shear rates, such that $\eta_0 = \eta_P+\eta_{\infty}$) significantly affects the nature of the elastic instability.
+The effect of $\beta_P$ can be readily incorporated in the condition for purely elastic instability (Eq.~\ref{eq:eq1}) by substituting the Oldroyd-B result $N_1 = 2\eta_P\tau_s\dot{\gamma}^2$ and $\sigma=(\eta_P+\eta_{\infty})\dot{\gamma}$, which gives